marmelab/react-admin/docs/AuthProviderWriting.md

 ### `handleCallback`

-This method is used when integrating a third-party authentication providers such as [Auth0](https://auth0.com/).
+This method is used when integrating a third-party authentication provider such as [Auth0](https://auth0.com/).
 React-admin provides a route at the `/auth-callback` path, to be used as the callback URL in the authentication service.
 After logging in using the authentication service, users will be redirected to this route.
 The `/auth-callback` route calls the `authProvider.handleCallback` method on mount.

 So `handleCallback` lets you process query parameters passed by the third-party authentication service, e.g. to retrieve an authentication token.